 - consider key elements of risk in your strategic planning process, including strategic opportunities, challenges, and advantages, and the potential need for transformational change in organizational structure or culture;

 - optimize the use of resources, ensure the availability of a skilled workforce, and bridge short‐ and longer‐term requirements that may entail capital expenditures, technology development or acquisition, supplier development, and new partnerships or collaborations; and

 - ensure that implementation will be effective—that there are mechanisms to communicate requirements and achieve alignment on three levels: (1) the organization and executive level, (2) the key work system and work process level, and (3) the work unit and individual job level.

-The requirements in this category encourage strategic thinking and acting in order to develop a basis for a distinct competitive position in the marketplace.
-These requirements do not imply the need for formal planning departments, specific planning cycles, or a specified way of visualizing the future.
+The questions in this category encourage strategic thinking and acting in order to develop a basis for a distinct competitive position in the marketplace.
+These questions do not imply the need for formal planning departments, specific planning cycles, or a specified way of visualizing the future.
 They do not imply that all your improvements could or should be planned in advance.
 An effective improvement system combines improvements of many types and degrees of involvement.
 This requires clear strategic guidance, particularly when improvement alternatives, including major change or innovation, compete for limited resources.
 In most cases, setting priorities depends heavily on a cost, opportunity, and threat rationale.
-However, you might also have critical requirements, such as societal responsibilities, that are not driven by cost considerations alone.
+However, you might also have critical requirements, such as societal contributions, that are not driven by cost considerations alone.